robert-abc/KTC2023-ABC1/README.md

 * Run the Proposal_function.m, which calls the main.m, using the three arguments from above appropriately.
 * Run the scoring function
     * Although the scoringFunction.m is included in the folder, we do not evaluate the scores for each output.
 This part of the code is given as comments in the main.m function.
+* Note that, inside main.m, there is the parameter PAUSE_FOR_EACH_TARGET:
+  * If 1, we plot images from all steps (default).
+  * If 0, there is no plot.

 ## References